Herb Alpert School of Music Class Notes

 C. Kenneth Lee (Composition BFA 11) has finished recording his piano playing for Asian TV actress Helena Law Lan, who pretends to play piano in episode #5 of the new series, Awfully Lawful, which appears on TVB, broadcast out of Hong Kong.
 Lee also wrote and performed his song, "Please Don't Cry" for Episode 127 of TVB's popular sitcom series Come Home Love.

 Drummer Zachary Morris (Music BFA 06) is currently on tour with the electronic artist Mochipet, aka David Y. Wang.
 Mochipet's eclectic mix of music includes electronic, disco, dubstep, and dancehall.
-Morris and Mochipet will be performing in Los Angeles at King King on April 4 at 9 PM, in San Francisco at Inner Mission on April 5 at 8 PM, and in Santa Cruz at Atrium on April 6 at 8:30 PM.

-Patti Preiss-Harris (Music 85) will be playing keyboards, string
+Patti Preiss-Harris (Music 85) played keyboards, string

 and vibraphone parts with the 12-piece big band backing up Lucie